 Trip Tips: Birding by mini-train in western Wisconsin

-Birding by Mini-Train: It's May 6 in 2017.
+Birding by Mini-Train: It's May 5 and Sept.
+22 in 2018.
 The five-hour trips cost $40 and include a bag lunch.
 Tickets for the trips go fast, so reserve as soon as possible.

 © Beth Gauper

 Tiffany Wildlife Area: The 13,000 acres line both sides of the river.
 It's available for fishing, paddling and swimming from sandbars as well as birding.

 Tiffany Bottoms state natural area: These 717 acres within the wildlife area can be reached from a parking area on Wisconsin 25, seven miles north of Nelson, or from the old townsite of Ella on the west shore.